jawalsh/comic-book-paratexts/pages/essay.md

 {% include feature/image.html objectid="cbp_902" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Interior splash page credits to Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

+{% include feature/image.html objectid="cbp_905" width="75" alt="Cover to Captain America #193 (January 1976), by Jack Kirby and John Romita." caption="Artists’ signatures on the cover Captain America #193 (January 1976), by Jack Kirby and John Romita."%}

 ## slide 10
 - signed work, creators names
 - only place we see Romita